Interview with Alan Mathewson, Managing Director at Santander

 In terms of broadening the digital side of the business, we are working with a third party to launch an investment platform, which will make it easier for customers to invest on-line.
 But we also recognise that for some decisions, our customers will want face-to-face advice.
 To meet this need, we are growing our Financial Planning Managers and locating these professionals in our biggest branches.
 In addition, we will be launching a Private Banking offer to better serve the needs of our most affluent customers.

-And what do you consider the key challenges that your business will face?
+What do you consider the key challenges that your business will face?

 We expect the UK economy to continue to recover, and are well placed to take advantage of this.
 More wealth in the economy is good for the banking sector, and Santander is busy ensuring it has the product, services and capability to take advantage of the improving outlook.
 There is no doubt that banking has suffered a lowering of trust, amongst customers; and we need to work with the industry, policymakers and regulators to help rebuild trust.